Fire and Stone: Fire and Stone – Aliens

 As Cale and Dione continue to bicker over the group's course of action, and the xenomorphs continue to whittle down the group's numbers, Russell becomes increasingly distant from the group affairs.
 Having stumbled upon a probe from the Prometheus expedition decades ago, Russell analyzes the data from the probe and finds that the current landscape of LV-223 has changed drastically from what it was at the time of the previous expedition.
 Russell deduces that the enigmatic black substance that the members of the Prometheus expedition encountered acted as a catalyst that expedited the evolution of the environment on the planet from a barren, rocky wasteland to a lush jungle setting.
-Russell also explores a crashed ship of the "Engineer" species encountered in the film, and finds a dormant Engineer in stasis, although much to his dismay, he is unable to wake it.
-Russell continues to compile his findings and stores notes and work in a cave situated within a mountain that the xenomorphs are wary of approaching.
+Russell also explores a crashed ship of the Engineer species, and finds a dormant Engineer in stasis, although much to his dismay, he is unable to wake it.
+Russell continues to compile his findings in a cave situated within a mountain that the xenomorphs are wary of approaching.
 Although he reports his discoveries to the group, Russell's findings are dismissed as unimportant in comparison to the immediate goal of survival.

 As the group endeavors to survive by scavenging for food, a few of the members on a fishing excursion at a lake are attacked by xenomorphs.
-One of the survivors, Luis, is dragged beneath the lake after a scuffle with a Xenomorph and in the process, both are fused together as one organism- a product of the black substance that Russell is investigating.
-After Cale kills the Luis-Xenomorph hybrid, Cale is unable to withstand his emotions of guilt and confesses to the group of his role in the group's dire situation, having failed to inform them during the escape from LV-426 of the presence of xenomorphs aboard the Onager.
+One of the survivors, Luis, is dragged beneath the lake after a scuffle with a xenomorph and in the process, both are fused together as one organism- a product of the black substance that Russell is investigating.
+After Cale kills the Luis-xenomorph hybrid, Cale is unable to withstand his emotions of guilt and confesses to the group of his role in the group's dire situation, having failed to inform them during the escape from LV-426 of the presence of xenomorphs aboard the Onager.
 An enraged Dione berates him for his incompetence, but Cale vows to redeem himself by leading a group of survivors to attack the xenomorphs guarding the Onager and recovering the distress transmitter.
 Cale and his group ultimately fail in their attempt, and during the battle, he is exposed to the black substance.

 The mutated Cale leads the xenomorphs back to the survivors' camp, where a massacre ensues as Dione and the last of the survivors are wiped out.
 Russell, now the sole remaining member of the group, continues to take refuge in his cave and focuses on his studies of the LV-223 environment.
 However, as the days pass, he becomes increasingly unstable and erratic from weeks of isolation, and a diagnosis from the probe reveals that he is afflicted with brain tumors.
 Russell also notes that the mutant Cale experiences conflict with the xenomorphs.